zx80/flask-simple-auth/README.md

     params = request.values if request.json is None else request.json
     if "user" not in params or "pass" not in params: return "missing parameter", 404
+    # FIXME should handle an existing user and respond appropriately
     insert_new_user_with_hashed_pass(params["user"], auth.hash_pass(params["pass"]))
     return "", 201
 ```